MikeQin/data-science-experience-using-spark/README.md

 Unzip it, and copy `spark-2.1.0-bin-hadoop2.7` folder to `C:\Programs\`

+Configure Spark:

+1. Go into your spark/conf folder and rename log4j.properties.template to log4j.properties
+2. Open log4j.properties in a text editor and change log4j.rootCategory to WARN from INFO

 ### Install winutils.exe for Spark

 In Windows, winutils.exe is required to run Spark-Shell.
 Downloaded winutils.exe 64-bit version [here](https://github.com/steveloughran/winutils/raw/master/hadoop-2.6.0/bin/winutils.exe)